Testament of Job: Contents

-In folktale manner in the style of Jewish aggada, it elaborates upon the Book of Job making Job a king in Egypt.
+In folktale manner in the style of Jewish aggada, it elaborates upon the Book of Job making Job a king.
 Like many other Testament of ... works in the Old Testament apocrypha, it gives the narrative a framing-tale of Job's last illness, in which he calls together his sons and daughters to give them his final instructions and exhortations.
 The Testament of Job contains all the characters familiar in the Book of Job, with a more prominent role for Job's wife, given the name Sitidos, and many parallels to Christian beliefs that Christian readers find, such as intercession with God and forgiveness.
-In this text, Job’s first wife dies and the seven sons and three daughters that he had in the epilogue of the book of Job were from his second wife, whom he married after his trials ended.
+In this text, Job's first wife dies and the seven sons and three daughters that he had in the epilogue of the book of Job were from his second wife, whom he married after his trials ended.
 According to the Testament of Job, his second wife is Dinah, the daughter of Jacob.
 This would mean that not only was Job joined to the house of Israel, but also that Job lived between the death of Abraham and the birth of Moses.

 Unlike the Biblical Book of Job, Satan's vindictiveness towards Job is described in the Testament as being due to Job destroying a non-Jewish temple.
-Indeed Satan is described in a far more villainous light, than simply being a prosecuting counsel.
+Indeed, Satan is described in a far more villainous light, rather than simply being a prosecuting counsel.
 Job is equally portrayed differently; Satan is shown to directly attack Job, but fails each time due to Job's willingness to be patient, unlike the Biblical narrative where Job falls victim but retains faith.

 The latter section of the work, dedicated like the Biblical text to Job's comforters, deviates even further from the Biblical narrative.
 Rather than complaining or challenging God, Job consistently asserts his faith despite the laments of his comforters.
 While one of the comforters gives up, and the others try to get him medical treatment, Job insists his faith is true, and eventually the voice of God tells the comforters to stop their behaviour.
 When most of the comforters choose to listen to God's voice, they decide to taunt the one remaining individual who still laments Job's fate.

 Unlike many Testament of .... works, there is little concentration on ethical discourses, instead the text concentrates on delivering narrative, as well as embedding a noticeably large number of hymns.

 One passage concerns multicoloured cords for women to put around their breasts to enable them to sing in the language of the angels.
-Some say this is an early example of speaking in tongues.
+Some scholars have suggested that this text also shows an interest in glossolalia (speaking in tongues).
+Indeed, this is an early example of such a phenomenon, although the precedent for this is also found within Judaism and late antique Christianity.